 - maximum of 10 students in a study group

 - textbook and “mock test” included in the price of the course

 - Cambridge exams in cooperation with the British Council.
 About 20 terms from September to June—both paper-based and computer-based exams.

 Wednesday 9–12, 13–17

 Summer School of Slavonic Languages

-The Summer School of Slavonic Languages (SSSL) at the Faculty of Arts of Palacký University in Olomouc organizes courses of Czech for foreigners and other courses of Slavonic languages (Russian and Polish in particular) for students from other countries.
-The Summer School is designed for professors, senior lecturers, lectors and students of Czech language and literature, Slavonic studies, for translators, journalists, and the general public interested in Czech language, literature, history, and culture.
-The School also holds courses for beginners.
-The courses are held in English and Czech, based on the students’ levels.
-The lessons are complemented with additional events—film club, theatre workshops, workshops of folklore dances, two one-day trips, a weekend trip to Prague, etc.
+The Summer School of Slavonic Studies at the Faculty of Arts of Palacký University in Olomouc organizes courses of Czech language designated for teachers, lectors and students of Czech language and literature, Slavonic studies, translators, journalists, businessmen and applicants from the general public interested in Czech language, literature and culture.
+The programme comprises of courses for beginners (A0) as well as advanced learners (B2, C1).
+The lessons are complemented with additional events – lectures and seminars (Czech language, literature, history, culture, etc.); grammar, conversation and translation workshops; correct pronunciation seminar; film club; theatre workshop; workshop of folklore dances; weekend trips, etc.

 Courses of other Slavonic languages such as Russian and Polish are offered too in case of interest.